passariello/superDemo/.github/README.md

 This is the demo about beer labels.
 Everything there is invented just to show how I build everything and I came to share all the information.
 I use these technologies:

-1) Docker for Mongodb as a machine on port 27017.
-2) Docker api server on node machine port 9000.
+1) Docker api server on node machine port 9000.
-3) Docker Client React on node machine on port 3000
+2) Docker Client React on node machine on port 3000

 ## Live Demo link